Newspaper Research Guide

 creates a new record.
 You may have to check through a couple of titles to find

 what you want.
-Once you find a newspaper you want to look into click on the
+Once you find a newspaper you want to discover about click on the

 title of the newspaper.
 This will give you further information about the